frangio68/Min-Cost-Flow-Class/README.md

 - To test the library, go into `test` and type `make`.

-- If you want to use the MCFCplex class, which comes commented out by default, uncomment the two lines in `lib/makefile`:
+- If you want to use the MCFCplex class, which comes excluded by default, uncomment the two lines in `lib/makefile`:

 ```makefile
 MCFCxDIR = $(libMCFClDIR)MCFCplex/
 include $(MCFCxDIR)makefile
 ```

-  Then edit `extlib/makefile-libCPLEX` to insert the right Cplex path libraries.
 You can similarly enable (or disable) any solver, both the LGPL ones and those under the academic license, if you have obtained them, by commenting out (or commenting) the corresponding two lines in `lib/makefile`.

 ## Other stuff